PayPal’s 5 biggest acquisitions before its $2.2 billion iZettle deal

 PayPal bought out mobile payments startup Paydiant for $280 million in 2015, and it continues to operate as a PayPal unit under its own brand today.
 Paydiant provides a range of services for merchants and banks, including a white-label platform for companies to build their own mobile wallets.

-4. TIO Networks (2017): $238 million
+4. Tio Networks (2017): $238 million

 PayPal snapped up Canada-based bill payments services company Tio Networks last summer for $238 million.
 However, all has not gone well — PayPal suspended Tio Networks’ operations late last year following a data breach and broader concerns over security vulnerabilities in its platform.

-In March, PayPal announced it was winding down Tio Networks permanently.
+In March, PayPal announced it would be winding down Tio Networks permanently.

-PayPal acquired Delaware-based Swift Financial last year, with a view toward expanding its working capital program for small businesses that it had launched in 2013.
-Terms of the deal were not disclosed at first, but a SEC filing shortly after pegged the value of the deal at around $183 million.
+PayPal acquired Delaware-based Swift Financial last year, with a view to expanding the working capital program for small businesses it launched in 2013.
+Terms of the deal were not disclosed at first, but an SEC filing shortly afterward pegged the value of the deal at around $183 million.

-PayPal has made 13 known acquisitions in its near 20-year history, and though we don’t have dollar values for each of them, we can be sure that iZettle represents its biggest acquisition by two-and-half times.
+PayPal has made 13 known acquisitions in its nearly 20-year history, and though we don’t have dollar values for each of them, we can be sure that iZettle represents its biggest acquisition by 2.5 times.
 That’s how much PayPal wants to infiltrate physical retail outlets in Europe.